 Waiting until the last minute could cost you more than you think.
 In fact, funding your IRA in January has historically resulted in an extra $14,507 over any 10-year period since 1928.

 So if you still haven’t funded your IRA for last year, consider doing it now instead of waiting until mid-April.
-If you have already made contributions for 2016, consider making contributions earlier in 2017 to benefit from being invested for the entire year.

 4. Execute Roth conversions in January, not December.